RoNoLo/json-store/README.md

-# JsonStorage
+# Json-Store

-*Warning: Heavy development!
-Do not use below 1.0.0!*

 A document store which uses any type of filesystem to store documents as JSON.
 It uses https://flysystem.thephpleague.com/ to abstract the storage space.

-It uses a NoSQL like query system for the documents and aims to use very less memory (aka not loading all documents into memory to process them).
+It uses a NoSQL like query system for the documents and aims to use very low memory footprint (aka not loading all documents into memory to process them).

 ## Usage

-First create a Config, which tells the store what adapter shall be used.
+First create a Config object.

 Then specify the adapter which shall be used to actually store the JSON files to a disc/cloud/memory/zip.
 See https://github.com/thephpleague/flysystem